abdulazeem-tk4vr/Information-Veracity/README.md

 # Information-Veracity
-Social media platforms havebecome a breeding groundfor misinformation and disinformation.<br> How can we tackle this?
+Social media platforms havebecome a breeding ground for misinformation and disinformation.<br> How can we tackle this?